JustinPerlman/SpotifyPlaylistSync/README.md

   - Delete `playlists/<id>.csv`.
 Next run will treat everything as new.
 - Can I change where the history lives?
   - By default it’s `playlists/`.
 You can move it if you also adjust the code.
+- Can I avoid creating a Spotify developer app entirely?
+  - No. Spotify’s Web API requires an application (Client ID).
+PKCE lets you omit the secret, but the app registration is still required.

 ---